Power Shower vs Electric Shower – Everything You Need to Know

 Which Shower Is Best For Me?

 In general, both power showers and electric showers have their advantages and therefore there is no clear winner.
 Power showers have a more powerful water flow than electric showers giving a much nicer experience.
 However, electric showers are arguably more efficient and cheaper to run than a power shower, so it depends on where your priorities lie.
-Once you've worked out which type of shower you would like take a look at our selection of Electric Showers and Power Showers.
+Having an electric or power shower doesn't mean you have to sacrifce on style.
+Take a look at our ranges of Traditional Showers and Contemporary Showers.